Street Fighter 6 McDonald's EX Colours Now Available, Here's Every Free Code

 - LFCU-8RYT-7MP9-RH8F

 Nintendo Life can confirm these codes can be redeemed in local copies of Street Fighter 6 on Switch 2.
+You can redeem these codes on other platforms as well.
 Just keep in mind, to access these colours, you'll need to have unlocked or purchased the specific outfit for each character.

 These codes can be redeemed until 12th December 2025.
 There's also a McDonald's EX colour for M.Bison, but this is apparently a gift region-locked to Japan.